Digital Negative to Platinum Palladium Prints

 What to Bring

 - Source materials such as digitized drawings and digital photographs in the following formats – PSD, jpg, TIFF, RAW.
-Bring unaltered original capture files at original resolution in addition to any processed or manipulated versions.
+Bring unaltered original capture files at original resolution in addition to any incremental versions of processed or manipulated files.
 It can be useful to go back to an unmodified file to re-interpret the image once you have a print in hand.

-- Optional – digital camera if you have one.
+- Optional – digital camera,;phones are great, too.
 Of course you will take pictures and video!

 - Jump drive (thumb drive or other portable read/write media)